Dartegnian/darts-dots/README.md

 The best [POS terminal](https://www.techopedia.com/definition/26649/point-of-sale-terminal-pos-terminal) emulator for Linux.
 Period.
 Hands down.
 Easily.
 [Much wow.](https://www.urbandictionary.com/define.php?term=dead%20meme)

 ### Devilspie
 The pie of the [devil](https://en.wikipedia.org/wiki/Daemon_(computing)).
-Used this quite a bit when I was using KDE (the K Desktop Environment) but have switched to `bspwm` and have been living a much simpler life away from the [devil's pie](https://en.wikipedia.org/wiki/Hedonism) since then.
+Used this quite a bit when I was using KDE (the K Desktop Environment) but since then I've made the switch to `bspwm` and I've been living a much simpler life away from the [devil's pie](https://en.wikipedia.org/wiki/Hedonism).

 ### i3
 [I don't care](https://www.youtube.com/watch?v=zdZya6yATn0).
 Moved to `bspwm` anyway.